PowerShell Aliases

 # Creates an alias 'touch' to quickly create new items

-To list aliases for a specific cmdlet use the definition parameter of Get-Alias
+To list aliases for a specific cmdlet use the definition parameter of Get-Alias.

 Get-Alias -Definition Get-ChildItem